 - Curriculum vitae (CV) or resume; including list of publications

 - Research proposal (2000 words maximum); including intellectual objectives and planned methodological and disciplinary work

 - One scholarly writing sample (e.g., PhD dissertation chapter or peer-reviewed academic journal article); only ONE sample may be submitted, fifty pages maximum, and it must be in English

 - A copy of your PhD program transcript

 - Three letters of recommendation (uploaded through the online application)

-Letters of recommendation need to arrive by the deadline of October 1.
+Letters of recommendation must be uploaded by the deadline of September 23, 2022.

 The online application is accessed through the homepage of The Harvard Academy’s website.
-All parts of the application are submitted online.
+To access the application, click on the APPLY ONLINE button.